Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 Fullness is the ratio of fabric width to finished panel width.
 A single panel covering a 30-inch section of window rod needs:

-- **1x fullness:** 30 inches of fabric — the panel hangs flat
+- 1x fullness: 30 inches of fabric.
+The panel hangs flat.

-- **1.5x fullness:** 45 inches of fabric — slight casual gather
+- 1.5x fullness: 45 inches of fabric.
+Slight casual gather.

-- **2x fullness:** 60 inches of fabric — standard full drape
+- 2x fullness: 60 inches of fabric.
+Standard full drape.

-- **2.5x fullness:** 75 inches of fabric — formal, structured pleats
+- 2.5x fullness: 75 inches of fabric.
+Formal, structured pleats.

-When you have two panels on a 60-inch window (30 inches per panel), those per-panel numbers double:
+With two panels on a 60-inch window (30 inches per panel), those per-panel numbers double:

 - 1x: 60 inches total